Fundaciongrupoal/copyrightly.io/README.md

 content hash is generated.
 It can be later used as a proof of having the digital file so users are recommended to keep the same exact file they used to generate the hash.

-The same is done for evidences based on uploading content to IPFS, that then becomes available for inspect.
+The same is done for evidence based on uploading content to IPFS, that then becomes available for inspection.

 In both cases the user interface provide links to IPFS to retrieve the uploaded content.